By Dr. Cole, FUE Hair Transplant Pioneer

 4mm density 2

 What I’d like to say here is that it is very challenging to find an accurate hair count when you use optical machinery.
 Observing the hair in a single plane with the human eye will not prove to be as effective.
 You will find better results when you use an instrument that can be moved around and when you have the help of forceps to tease the hairs apart.
 This could mainly be because two hairs often sit adjacent to each other and can look like just one.
-If you go back to the photographs you will note that the second picture is the same as the first one, but have the number of hairs per FU written on it by hand.
+If you go back to the photographs, you will note that the second picture is the same as the first one but has the number of hairs per FU written on it by hand.
 Some of them could easily fool you.
-For example, if you were to look at the big “two hair” unit, which is situated at a three o clock position, almost in the center, this is a three, and when you look at the “one hair”, which is a little to the right, it is a two.
+For example, if you were to look at the big “two hair” unit, which is situated at a three-clock position, almost in the center, this is a three, and when you look at the “one hair”, which is a little to the right, it is a two.

-With CIT, however, one can decide as harvesting is being done, which follicular units should be taken, and which can be left behind.
+With CIT, however, one can decide, as harvesting is being done, which follicular units should be taken and which can be left behind.
 If the patient has a high number of ones and two, then you have to cherry-pick.
-The threes and fours, are calling out to you to be harvested.
+The threes and fours are calling out to you to be harvested.
 What method do you think is the best to achieve the best results for coverage on the top of one’s head?

 How can CIT be used to surpass this?
 Well, you should go low towards the nape of the neck.
 Find appropriate hair that is thin and feathery for the hairline.
-Everyone sees the hairline when they meet you and therefore it cannot afford to look out of place.
+Everyone sees the hairline when they meet you, and therefore, it cannot afford to look out of place.

 Soon we will publish interesting data, which discusses the changes in the density of the donor region in different areas.